gradanovic/icml2023-performative-rl-paper-code/README.md

 ```

 ## Running the code
-To recreate results, you will need to run the following scripts:
+To recreate the results of our paper, you will need to run the following scripts.
+Each of these scripts implements one of the methods described in the paper.

 ### Repeated Policy Optimization (Fig. 2.a and 2.b)
 ```